 Geochemical analysis of rock samples collected and analyzed by the USGS.
 This dataset includes and supersedes rock data formerly released as "Geochemistry of igneous rocks in the US extracted from the PLUTO database"

 Geochemical analysis of sediment samples from the National Geochemical Database.
 Primarily inorganic elemental concentrations, most samples are of stream sediment in the continental US and Alaska.

 Geochemical analysis of soil samples from the National Geochemical Database.
 Primarily inorganic elemental concentrations, most samples are from the continental US and Alaska.

 Estimates of the tonnages and amounts of contained metal in undiscovered deposits, mineral deposit types.

-National-scale geochemical analysis of stream sediments and soils in the US collected and analyzed under the National Uranium Resource Evaluation program.
+National-scale geochemical analysis of water samples in the US collected and analyzed under the National Uranium Resource Evaluation program.

 This dataset contains location, geologic and mineral economic data for world rare earth mines, deposits, and occurrences.
 The data in this compilation were derived from published and non-published sources.

 Characteristics of 785 deposits, including grade, tonnage, rocks, mineralogy, and references